-This peanut butter oatmeal protein bar recipe has been come a weekly staple in our house of late.
+This peanut butter oatmeal protein bar recipe has become a weekly staple in our house of late.
 I am going to make a little confession – Hubby and I eat a lot of bars.
 They are a quick and efficient snack, and a way to keep going throughout the day.
 When I am on the road for work, I always pack a bag full of different bars – in case a meal is late or missed, or there are no healthy snack options around the hotel, I like to be prepared.

 But let’s be real.
 Protein bars are 1) quite pricey (up to 3 dollars a bar is not uncommon!!!); and 2) not exactly “natural.”
 Although there are some pretty decent options available these days.
 But for a girl who strives to make as much of the food we eat from scratch as possible, and who also tries to minimize packaged, processed foods (even if they are “healthy”), protein bars don’t really fit the bill.